University of Notre Dame Scholarships (2025–2026)

 Do I apply for these, or am I chosen?

-Some, like Hesburgh-Yusko, require a nomination and application.
-Others, like Stamps, are invitation-only from the admissions pool.
+Some, like Hesburgh-Yusko, require nomination and a separate application.
+Others, like Stamps, are invitation-only from the applicant pool.

 Can competitive awards stack with other aid?